ggreer/geoff.greer.fm/resume/index.md

 ## Skills
 ---
-I am more than proficient in C and Python.
-I also know JavaScript, Twisted Python, and some Ruby.
-In the past I have written C++, Java, PHP, Perl, and Lua.
+I am more than proficient in C, JavaScript, and Python.
+I also have experience with C++, Java, Lua, Ruby, PHP, Perl, and Twisted Python.

 I know Django and Node.js.
 In the past I have used Rails.